Research Data Management

 You can stipulate the terms and conditions for use of your data by applying a licence.
 One commonly used set of licences are the Creative Commons licences, which offer several options for both unrestricted reuse, and reuse under certain specific conditions.
 The Open Data Commons also offers data-specific licences.

-For more information, see this guide to data licensing from the Open Data Institute.
+For more information, see our FAQ on data licensing options.

 - URL: https://libguides.ucalgary.ca/researchdatamanagement

 - Print Page